 By Martin Luther

 The following was translated from Das dritte Theil der Hauspostillen Doct.
 Martini Lutheri, von den fürnehmesten Festen durchs Jahr, nach der Wittenbergischen Kirchenordnung.
 Predigten am Weihnachten, oder heiligen Christfest.
 Von dem Kindlin Jhesu und seinen sechs Namen, aus dem 9.
 Kapitel des Propheten Isaiä (Vers 1-7) (Part Three of the Devotional Sermons of Doctor Martin Luther, from the chief festivals of the church year, according to the Wittenberg Church Order.
 Sermons on Christmas, or the Holy Festival of Christ.
 On the baby Jesus and his six names, from Isaiah 9:1-7), taken from Dr. Martin Luther’s sämmtliche Werke, vol. 6, 2nd ed.
-(Frankfurt am Main und Erlangen: Verlag von Heyder & Zimmer, 1865), pp. 253-265.
+(Frankfurt am Main und Erlangen: Verlag von Heyder & Zimmer, 1865), pp. 295-305.

-The First Sermon
+The Fifth Sermon